jkaninda/goma-gateway/docs/middlewares/http-caching.md

   `cachePrivateResponses: true` to cache them anyway; the key then includes a fingerprint of those credentials, so each caller gets their own entry.
-- **Responses that set a cookie**, carry `WWW-Authenticate`, or are marked `Cache-Control: private`, `no-store` or `no-cache`.
+- **Responses that set a cookie**, carry `WWW-Authenticate`, or are marked `Cache-Control: private`, `no-store` or `no-cache`. `no-cache` is refused rather than stored-and-revalidated because this cache has no conditional-request path, so a stored copy could never be served.
-- **Responses with a `Vary` header** other than `Vary: Accept-Encoding`, which the cache key already covers.
+- **Responses with `Vary: *`**, or varying on more than three headers — past that, the same resource would occupy an unreasonable number of entries.

+## Responses that vary

+A response with a `Vary` header is stored under a secondary key built from the request's values for the fields it names, which is what RFC 9111 asks a cache to do.
+Two callers who differ on those fields get their own entry; callers who agree share one.
+The `Vary` is replayed on the cached response so caches downstream key on it too.

+Three kinds of field never reach the key:

+- `Accept-Encoding` — already part of the base key.
+- `Authorization`, `Proxy-Authorization` and `Cookie` — a credentialed request never reads a shared entry in the first place, and under `cachePrivateResponses` the key already includes a fingerprint of them.
+A `Vary` naming them tells the cache nothing it has not already enforced.
+This matters in practice: `raw.githubusercontent.com`, for one, answers `Vary: Authorization, Accept-Encoding` on public files that are identical for everyone.
+- Anything listed in `ignoreVary`.

+## Cache key

-The cache key is the route name, host, negotiated encoding, path, and — when enabled — the query parameters and the caller fingerprint.
+The cache key is the route name, host, negotiated encoding, path, and — when enabled — the query parameters and the caller fingerprint, plus the secondary key described above when the response varies.
 Responses to credentialed requests are returned with `Cache-Control: private` so caches between Goma and the browser do not store them either.

+An unsafe method (`POST`, `PUT`, `DELETE`) invalidates the entry for the base key and the one the same caller would have read.
+Entries stored for other callers' `Vary` values are left to expire — they cannot be enumerated from a single request.

 ---